by Kevin Hogan

 It is this form of hypnotherapy for tinnitus reduction that has been studied on several occasions with results of measurable improvement ranging from about 2/3 to 3/4.
 (See below for the proprietary program I developed specifically for tinnitus sufferers, now 22 years in the making.)

 It’s important to note that hypnosis is 100% safe for the client with one caveat.
 It is extremely critical that an individual NOT use hypnosis until the pathology has been determined by a medical doctor.
 It would be foolish to silence the noise of tinnitus that is caused by a tumor.

 What can we expect in a session?

 There are two kinds of sessions you can benefit from with a tinnitus expert.
-Each hypnotherapist has a slightly different style, much like a psychologist would.
+Each therapist has a slightly different style.
 However there is a hypnotherapeutic model that has been shown to be most effective in reducing tinnitus volume and other related somatics.

-Regression therapy is one form of hypnotherapy.
-In regression therapy the client is “regressed” to the time before the onset of the tinnitus to discover the trigger of the noise if it is unknown.
+In regression therapy (similar in some respects to non-Freudian Ego State Therapy) the client is triggered to the time before the onset of the tinnitus to discover the trigger of the noise if it is unknown.
 Approximately half of all individuals do not know how their tinnitus onset.
 This will come out in therapy in most cases.
 Generally speaking, from this point the therapist can help the client in a couple of ways.
 There are similarities between “regression” and the desensitization (CARPETS) model.

 One of the key problems the therapist faces in therapy is a clients unyielding search for a cause or a “why” to the tinnitus.
 That is resolved here and this allows the client to focus attention on external stimulus going forward.